AshridgeTechnologies/elemento/design/Running hosted apps.md

 - Use FB preview channels if they support server app functionality
 - Server app runner could be used just for Studio preview
 - Browser build and deploy might share code with a CLI script and/or GitHub action
+- Browser logon gets access tokens, send them to admin server to do the deployment

 Spike 1
 -------